North face of the Eiger: Attempts and first ascent

 The earliest recorded ambition to climb the face is attributed to Ramsau guide Johann Grill.
 In 1883, while heading to a Jungfrau traverse with John P. Farrar, he was so captivated by the face that he was barely dissuaded from attempting it.
 The first recorded climb in the face occurred in 1911, when Grindelwald guide Christen Almer and Zermatt guide Joseph Schaler, with Englishman P. H. Thorp, climbed from Kleine Scheidegg to below the Eigerwand Station, where they were pulled up by a rope.

 On August 20, 1932, Swiss climbers Hans Lauper and Alfred Zürcher, with guides Josef Knubel from St. Niklaus and Alexander Graven from Zermatt, made the first ascent of the Northeast Face in one day without artificial aids.
 Heinrich Harrer described this as the last great classical-style first ascent by Switzerland's finest guides.
 This route, now called the Lauper Route, crosses 55-degree ice fields with climbing difficulties up to V.

 The first serious attempt on the Eiger-Nordwand by Munich climbers Max Sedlmayr and Karl Mehringer in August 1935 ended tragically.
 Choosing a direct route, they reached the second ice field on the second day but were caught in a storm.
 Three days later, they were spotted near the "Flatiron" before disappearing.
 Rescue attempts failed due to iced rocks and fresh snow.
 A month later, an airplane crew spotted one of their bodies at the third ice field, now called the "Death Bivouac."
 Notably, this tragedy was the first observed by spectators with telescopes.

-The next attempt in July 1936 involved Andreas Hinterstoisser and Toni Kurz, and Willy Angerer and Edi Rainer, climbing as separate two-man teams on a route west of Sedlmayr/Mehringer's.
+The next attempt in July 1936 involved Andreas Hinterstoisser and Toni Kurz with Willy Angerer and Edi Rainer, climbing as separate two-man teams on a route west of Sedlmayr/Mehringer's.
 They joined forces after Hinterstoisser pioneered a traverse now named after him.
 On the second day, they were seen crossing the second ice field before visibility worsened.
 On the third day, still near the Flatiron, they began descending, with one climber appearing injured.
 Caught in a storm, they were likely swept away by an avalanche, with only Kurz surviving initially.
 Rescuers couldn't reach him, and he died overnight while attempting to rappel to them.
 The recovery of the bodies took until the next summer, when Sedlmayr's body was also found.